Vasfed/heap_dump/README.md

 # HeapDump

 Low-level ruby heap memory dump - including data and code references.
-Written across ruby 1.9.2-p290 data structures.
-Other rubies support may come later (or may not).
+Originally written across ruby 1.9.2-p290 data structures.

+Does work on other 1.9.2s and 1.9.3, but not well-tested yet(output is not proven to be as full etc.).

 Currently is under development and output format may differ.